Fiat Palio: 1996–2002

-2001–2006 (Phase II)
+2000–2006

-In 2001, the model had its first facelift.
-The new design was manufactured by the Italian automobile designer Giorgetto Giugiaro.
+In 2000, the model had its first facelift.
+The facelift was designed by the Italian automobile designer Giorgetto Giugiaro.
 This facelift included new front and rear fasciae and a brand new interior.
 Also, new engines came for the Palio: the Fire 16-valve 1.0-L and 1.2-L and the Sporting, a 1.6-L 16-valve engine with 120 hp made in Turkey.
 The 2001 Palio was the first Fiat to be made in China, by Nanjing Automobile.
 In some markets, this generation included a Speedgear CVT option.
-The Palio 2001 facelift is the ultimate version sold in Italy.
+The Palio 2000 facelift is the ultimate version sold in Italy.
 In 2001, Fiat introduced for the South American market the crossover version, called Palio Adventure and based on the Palio Weekend.
 In Europe, the Palio Weekend was succeeded in 2003 by the Fiat Idea MPV.

 Nanjing Fiat Palio

 In November 2001, the Chinese Fiat Palio debuted, with either the 60 PS 1.2-L or the 85 PS 1.5-L. The Siena sedan was added in November 2002, followed by the Palio Weekend in June 2003.
 The Palio Weekend were not available with the smaller engine.
-A 1.6-L 72kW weekend was planned but never been sold.
+A 1.6-L 72 kW weekend was planned but never been sold.